What is Self-Defense?

 —Oxford American Dictionary.

-Every women can defend herself and is worth defending.
-Every women knows some self-defense.
-Taking a class provides more tools and a chance to practice them.
+Practicing a martial art provides more tools for self-defense and a chance to practice them.
 Self-defense programs teach a range of self-defense options to choose from.
-Each women has the right to choose what is the best answer for each situation.
+Each person has the right to choose what is the best answer for each situation.
 Learn to fight back and protect yourself.

-Self-defense is realistic and proven hands-on techniques that work.
-They are techniques that are based upon the science of automatic reflex reaction that are designed to produce maximum efficiency with minimum force.
+Self-defense is realistic and has proven that hands-on techniques work.
+They include techniques that are based upon the science of automatic reflex reaction that are designed to produce maximum efficiency with minimum force.
 Many of these techniques are used by the police and military.
-Self-defense includes physical and non- physical resistance.
-They are techniques that help build self confidence, are easy to learn and effective.
+Self-defense includes physical and non-physical resistance.
+They also include techniques that help build self-confidence, are easy to learn, and effective.
 It is not a martial arts class.
-All moves are designed to be used by people regardless of age, sex and most physical disabilities.
+All moves are designed to be used by people regardless of age, sex, and most physical disabilities.

 The course taught by Maru Martial Arts is a specially designed program for men and women.
-It teaches self awareness, street awareness, liability and the law, as well as physical and non-physical resistance.
-Learn about what the law says about excessive force.
-All techniques are practiced slowly at first then performed on a fully padded attacker acting out the attack as it it were real.
+It teaches self awareness, street awareness, liability, and the law, as well as, physical and non-physical resistance.
+One may learn about what the law says about excessive force.
+All techniques are practiced slowly at first, then performed on a fully padded attacker acting out the attack as it it were real.
 This course is not a Martial Arts course and all participants are asked to wear long pants.

 Students are taught about what is and is not appropriate according to the law.
-The use of excessive force is shown and discussed.
-The techniques they learn should give them self confidence, positive self-image, and help them to realize that they do not have to be afraid just because they are females.
+Furthermore, the use of excessive force is shown and discussed.
+The techniques they learn should give them self confidence, positive self-image, and help them to realize that they do not have to be afraid, just because they are females.

-Teen self-defense is also taught, due to the comprehension ability of the student it is taught differently, The techniques that are taught are individualized to the age group and their life style.
+Teen self-defense is also taught, based on the comprehension ability of the student, It is taught differently, such that the techniques that are taught are individualized to the age group and their life style.

 The Maru Dojo offers several different programs geared towards self-defense.
 Specially designed programs can and have been designed to meet the needs of all individuals.